House Sitting + Remote Work – Interview With Erica

 What’s been the biggest adventure so far?

-The biggest adventure so far was my recent 4-month housesitting in Europe and Costa Rica earlier this year.
-I’m grateful that my company has a work-from-anywhere policy and a 4-day work week (32 hours) allowing me the flexibility to travel and explore new destinations
+My biggest adventure so far was my four-month housesitting in Europe and Costa Rica earlier this year.
+I’m grateful that my company has a work-from-anywhere policy and a four-day work week (32 hours), which allows me the flexibility to travel and explore new destinations.
+There are other options for working online, such as becoming a proofreader, which also enables you to work from anywhere.

 How do you decide on a destination?

 Do Your Research: Also consider any visa restraints.
-As a digital nomad, being aware that some countries allow for stays of up to 3 months without a visa.
+As a digital nomad, I know some countries allow for stays of up to 3 months without a visa.

 Consider the location: rural vs. urban.
 I like to have a balance of both.
-I love the outdoors and hiking, so rural places don’t bother me, however, I do require the use of a car (good to have an international license).
+I love the outdoors and hiking, so rural places don’t bother me.
+However, I require a car (it is good to have an international license).

-Some homeowners are not comfortable with this, and I respect that however, it may take them longer to find a house sitter.
-I also enjoy city locations, with easy access to walk to points of interest or take public transport.
+Some homeowners are uncomfortable with this, and I respect that; however, it may take longer to find a house sitter.
+I also enjoy city locations, with easy access to points of interest or public transport.

 And lastly – a no-brainer – a location that has been on your bucket list!
 I also love asking homeowners for any local recommendations, whether eateries or sights to see, as that’s a great way to learn about the area and meet people.